model-checking/kani/rfc/src/rfcs/0006-unstable-api.md

 The goal is to enable users to try features that aren't stable yet, which allow us to get valuable feedback during the development of new features and APIs.

-The opt-in model empower the users to control when some instability is acceptable, which makes Kani UX more consistent and safe.
+The opt-in model empowers the users to control when some instability is acceptable, which makes Kani UX more consistent and safe.

+Currently, each new unstable feature will introduce a new switch, some of them will look like `--enable-<feature>`, while others will be a plain switch which allows further feature configuration `--<feature-config>=[value]`.
+For example, we today have the following unstable switches `--enable-stubbing`, `--concrete-playback`, `--gen-c`.
+In all cases, users are still required to provide the additional `--enable-unstable` option.
+Some unstable features are included in the `--help` section, and only a few mention the requirement to include `--enable-unstable`.
+There is no way to list all unstable features.
+The the transition to stable switches is also ad-hoc.

 In order to reduce friction, we will also standardize how users opt-in to any Kani unstable feature.
 We will use similar syntax to the one used by the Rust compiler and Cargo.